How We Enforce Judgments

-Effective April 1, 2019, Massachusetts finally adopted the Uniform Enforcement of Foreign Judgment Act.
-Although the law makes it easier to domesticate foreign judgments, it has only a marginal impact on the enforcement of foreign judgments and getting you paid.
-The difference between domestication and enforcement is night and day.
+In 2019, Massachusetts finally adopted the Uniform Enforcement of Foreign Judgment Act.
+Although the law makes it easier to domesticate foreign judgments, it has only a marginal impact on the enforcement of judgments and getting you paid.
+The difference between domestication and enforcement is like night and day.

-Now to domesticate your judgment, you need only file a properly attested to copy of your foreign judgment, and then the clerk gives notice to the Massachusetts debtor.
-If the Massachusetts debtor does nothing, the clerk will issue the execution after thirty days and you can use the execution to levy upon real property or personal property.
-You can also use the execution to make a demand on the judgment debtor which s a prerequisite to filing for receivership.
+To domesticate your judgment by registration our relentless enforcement of judgment collections lawyers can file a properly attested copy of your foreign judgment and your affidavit with the court.
+The court clerk then the clerk gives notice to the Massachusetts debtor of your foreign judgment.
+If said debtor does nothing, the clerk is required to issue the execution after 30 days.
+After receiving the execution, our aggressive collections attorneys can seek to use the execution to levy upon real or personal properties.
+If appropriate we send the execution to the sheriff to make a statutory demand on the judgment debtor, which is a prerequisite for filing for receivership.

-- If the judgment debtor shows the district court that an appeal from the foreign judgment is pending or will be taken, or that a stay of execution has been granted, the court shall, upon proof that the judgment debtor has furnished the security for the satisfaction of the judgment required by the state in which it was rendered, stay enforcement of the foreign judgment until the appeal is concluded, the time for appeal expires or the stay of execution expires or is vacated; or
+1. The judgment debtor shows the district court that an appeal from the foreign judgment is pending or will be taken, or that a stay of execution has been granted, the court shall, upon proof that the judgment debtor has furnished the security for the satisfaction of the judgment required by the state in which it was rendered, stay enforcement of the judgment until the appeal is concluded, the time for appeal expires or the stay of execution expires or is vacated.

-- If the judgment debtor shows the district court any ground upon which the enforcement of a judgment of a district court of the commonwealth would be stayed, the court shall stay enforcement of the foreign judgments for an appropriate period, upon requiring the same security for satisfaction of the judgment that is required in the commonwealth.
+2. The judgment debtor shows the district court any ground upon which the enforcement of a judgment of a district court of the commonwealth would be stayed, the court shall stay enforcement of the judgments for an appropriate period, upon requiring the same security for satisfaction of the judgment that is required for the commonwealth.

 Removing Barriers to Help You Get Paid in Massachusetts

-For another State’s judgment to be enforceable in a commercial collection matter in Massachusetts, the judgment must first be domesticated in Massachusetts before creditors can take action.
-This requires filing a suit on your judgment to obtain a Massachusetts judgment or a filing through the judgment registration process..
+To enforce judgments from another state in a commercial collection matter in Massachusetts, the judgment must be domesticated there before creditors can take action.
+This requires filing a suit on your judgment to obtain a Massachusetts judgment or a filing through the judgment registration process.

-At the Law Offices of Alan M. Cohen LLC, we have dedicated our entire practice to handling business collection matters.
-We relentlessly and aggressively pursue monies owed to companies throughout Massachusetts.
-Our aggressive and tenacious, yet ethical approach has helped us secure favorable outcomes for our clients across the country.
-Click here to read our blog posts on how we enforce foreign judgments in Massachusetts or call (508) 620-6900 or email email@example.com to learn how our highly-skilled Boston trained collections attorneys can help you domesticate and enforce judgments to try to get you paid.
+At the Law Offices of Alan M. Cohen LLC, we focus on business collection matters.
+We relentlessly pursue monies owed to companies throughout the Commonwealth of Massachusetts and the United States through our aggressive commercial debt collection litigation.
+Our tenacious and ethical approach has helped us secure favorable outcomes for our clients across the country.
+Call (508) 620-6900 or email email@example.com to learn how our highly-skilled Boston trained collections attorneys can help you domesticate and enforce judgments to try to get you paid.